harperjiang/enc-selector/src/main/scala/edu/uchicago/cs/encsel/ptnmining/README.md

 ## Pattern Evaluation
 Pattern Evaluation use a pattern to encode a given dataset and compute the total size needed for the pattern and the dataset.
 The smaller the size is, the better this pattern is.

+1. Compute the size of the pattern
-1. Use the pattern to split token streams into columns
+2. Use the pattern to split token streams into columns
-2. (TODO)For each column, find a proper encoding scheme for it and encode it.
+3. For each column, find a proper encoding scheme for it and encode it.
 A heuristic based method can also be used to speed up this process.
+    1. Currently, we save a selection for each union.
+This implicitly encode the union column with dictionary & bitpacking.
+    2. For other data columns, we use the string size as encoded data size, which imply a plain encoding.

 ### Compute the size of a Pattern
 The size of a pattern refers to the storage size (bytes) it occupies on disk.
 The computation follows these rules: